2022 South Australian state election: House of Assembly

-In the House of Assembly at the 2018 election, the Liberal opposition formed a two-seat majority government with 25 of 47 seats.
+In the House of Assembly at the 2018 election, the Liberal opposition formed a three-seat majority government with 25 of 47 seats.
 The former 16-year four-term Labor government went in to opposition with 19 seats.
 The crossbench was represented by 3 independents: Frances Bedford, Troy Bell and Geoff Brock.
 The Liberals won 51.9% of the statewide two-party-preferred vote, which was actually a slight swing toward Labor.

 Government loses its majority (2021)

 The Liberal Party's already slender majority was further reduced when in, February 2020, Sam Duluk, the member for Waite, had his Liberal membership suspended due to his personal conduct at a 2019 Christmas party, which led to him being charged with assault by police.
 Duluk was found not guilty in the Adelaide Magistrates Court in August 2021, though he remained on the crossbench as an independent.

 In February 2021, Fraser Ellis, the Liberal member for Narungga, was charged by the Independent Commissioner Against Corruption (ICAC) with 23 counts of deception, relating to 78 fraudulent claims over the alleged misuse of a travel allowance totalling more than $18,000.
 The ICAC charges led to Ellis resigning from the Liberal Party and moving to the crossbench as an independent, which officially transitioned the Liberals into a minority government.
 Later that year, Dan Cregan, the Liberal member for Kavel, resigned from the party to sit as an independent, citing the government's failure to manage population growth in the Adelaide Hills.
 Several days after his resignation from the party, Cregan was elected as Speaker of the House of Assembly after a ballot, as the government's preferred candidate lacked sufficient support in the Assembly.

 Though in minority, the government did not fall, as it never lost a vote on confidence or supply; in any event, Ellis and other independents had stated they would support the Marshall government on such matters.